pondersource/prejournal/docs/api.md

 ## Update timesheet Entry

+`timestamp`  the date of the timesheet entry
+`worker`: the user identity whose time is being recorded
+`project`: the project the timesheet relates to
+`amount`: the duration of time worked in the entry
+`description`: Your description that you would like to update `id`: ID of the timesheet that you would like update

 ```
             timestamp            worker        project                 amount   description          id
  curl -d'["23 August 2021"      "Add worker"    "Add Project"        2        "Add Description"              2]' https://example:password123@time.pondersource.com/v1/update-entry